droe-lang/droe-lang.github.io/src/guide/conditionals.md

 ## Next Steps

-Now that you understand conditional logic in Roe:
+Now that you understand conditional logic in Droe:

 - **[Loops](/guide/loops/)** - Combine conditionals with iteration
 - **[Modules](/guide/modules/)** - Organize conditional logic in modules